IchiganCS/Bergmann/Readme.md

 ## Technology

 This is built entirely with .NET 6.0 and OpenGL (the wrapper is [OpenTK](https://opentk.net/), a very nice wrapper for OpenGL).
-Potentially a server is built with SignalR in the future.
+The server is built with SignalR.

 ## TODO
 Quite a lot.
 Here's a short list.